DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Related Work

 \section{Related Work}

-\xhdr{Homogeneity of LLMs} Recent studies~\cite{jiang2025artificial,zhang2025noveltybench} show that compared to human authors, LLMs generate significantly less diverse outputs.
-This homogeneity has raised broad concerns, including the risk of social and cultural biases induced by dominant perspectives~\citep{rottger2025issuebench}, the potential for epistemic collapse~\citep{wright2025epistemic}, failures in customizable AI systems~\citep{zhang2025noveltybench}, and the homogenization of human thinking under exposure to LLM-generated content~\cite{jiang2025artificial}.
-Prior work suggests that such homogeneity is largely driven by post-training objectives that encourage models to sharpen their output probability distributions~\citep{lanchantin2025diverse}.
-In addition, preference data may systematically reward more typical responses, further biasing models toward less diverse outputs~\cite{zhang2025verbalized}.
-RAG has the potential to access more diverse knowledge than parametric models~\cite{wright2025epistemic}; However, it remains fundamentally constrained by the homogenized generation of its backbone LLMs, which favor deterministic outputs ~\cite{zharzhavsky2026bluff} over alternatives.
+\xhdr{Homogeneity of LLMs} Recent studies~\cite{jiang2025artificial,zhang2025noveltybench} show that LLMs generate significantly less diverse outputs than human authors.
+This homogeneity has raised broad concerns, including social and cultural biases from dominant perspectives~\citep{rottger2025issuebench}, epistemic collapse~\citep{wright2025epistemic}, failures in customizable AI systems~\citep{zhang2025noveltybench}, and homogenized human thinking under exposure to LLM-generated content~\cite{jiang2025artificial}.
+Prior work suggests that this homogeneity is driven by post-training that sharpens models’ output probability distributions~\citep{lanchantin2025diverse}, and preference data also systematically reward more typical responses, further biasing models toward less diverse outputs~\cite{zhang2025verbalized}.
+Although RAG can access diverse knowledge~\cite{wright2025epistemic}, it remains constrained by the homogenized generation behavior of its backbone LLMs, which tend to favor deterministic outputs over alternatives~\cite{zharzhavsky2026bluff}.
 As a result, whether RAG can produce diverse responses in open-ended settings remains largely unexplored.